Acne + Acne Scarring

 Acne Surgery (Acne Extractions)

 An underused and underrated procedure, extractions allow us to "pop" your pimples in a safe, clean environment.
 Your acne lesions will resolve faster, and your chance for scarring will be reduced.
-The cost is $80 per treatment.

 Chemical peels are a great way to exfoliate, deep clean and unclog the pores.
 Salicylic acid is a peeling agent that can be very effective for acne, improving redness and inflammation and, at the same time, restoring your glow.
 We recommend a series of 4-6 treatments every 2-4 weeks.
 Learn more »